Higher Education Administration Curriculum

 Project Seminar Enrollment

 Project Seminar, CEK 595, is a research and writing-intensive capstone course in which each student develops and completes an original research paper and conducts a professional presentation under the guidance of a faculty member.
 Most students complete Project Seminar in their last term, but are eligible to enroll in the course once they have earned at least 12 credits.
-Project Seminar is an S/U graded course (satisfactory/unsatisfactory) as is required only for students completing the Master's degree.
+Project Seminar is required only for students completing the master's degree.
 CEK 504 - Assessment and Evaluation in Higher Education is a pre- or co-requisite to Project Seminar.